 Shrink Wrap Solutions preservation tape is a high-end tape that can be applied to non-porous surfaces for extended periods and then be removed without leaving an adhesive residue.

-Shrink/Patch Tape is stocked in 2", 4" and 6" widths by 180' in length.
+Shrink/Patch Tape is stocked in 2", 4" and 6" widths by 180' in length, and is 7 mil thick.
 Each roll has an easy tear pinked/serrated edge and is individually wrapped in shrink wrap.
 The tape contains UV inhibitors in the adhesive.

 Preservation tapes come in a variety of widths in 108' (36 yds.) lengths.
-This high end, high quality tape is 10 mm in thickness and will require a cutting blade at times to assist in cutting this tape from the roll.
+This high end, high quality tape is 9 mil in thickness and will require a cutting blade at times to assist in cutting this tape from the roll.
 They are used primarily for attaching films, such as shrink film to non-porous, hard surfaces.